-To deal with the first issue relating to the differences in phrasing used under the federal rules and the existing Illinois provisions relating to the protection of groundwater resources, the Board has retained the federal phrasing throughout the Class V well regulations.
-Thus, the Board has retained the names "groundwater protection area" and "other sensitive groundwater area," with the only changes being rendering "groundwater" as a single word and the addition of the word "groundwater" to the federal "other sensitive area" in Section 704.286.
-The Board, however, has added to the definitions in Section 704.286 a statement to the effect that a "setback zone," as defined in Section 3.61 of the Act (415 ILCS 5/3.61 (1998)) and regulated pursuant to Sections 14.1 through 14.6 of the Act (415 ILCS 5/14.1-14.6 (1998)), is considered a "groundwater protection area," and that a "regulated recharge area," as defined in Section 3.67 of the Act (415 ILCS 5/3.67 (1998)) and regulated pursuant to Sections 17.1 through 17.4 of the Act (415 ILCS 5/17.1-17.4 (1998)), is considered an "other sensitive groundwater area."
+In order to accommodate the differences in phrasing used in the federal rules and the existing Illinois provisions relating to the protection of groundwater resources, the Board has retained the federal phrasing throughout the Class V well regulations.
+Thus, the Board has retained the names "groundwater protection area" and "other sensitive groundwater area," but has made "groundwater" a single word and has added the word "groundwater" to the federal "other sensitive area" in Section 704.286.
+In addition, the Board has added to the definitions in Section 704.286 a statement to the effect that a "setback zone," as defined in Section 3.61 of the Act (415 ILCS 5/3.61 (1998)) and regulated pursuant to Sections 14.1 through 14.6 of the Act (415 ILCS 5/14.1-14.6 (1998)), is considered a "groundwater protection area," and that a "regulated recharge area," as defined in Section 3.67 of the Act (415 ILCS 5/3.67 (1998)) and regulated pursuant to Sections 17.1 through 17.4 of the Act (415 ILCS 5/17.1-17.4 (1998)), is considered an "other sensitive groundwater area."

-The Board has not added references to the IGPA and 35 Ill.
+The Board has not added references to the IGPA and 35 III.
 Adm.
 Code 620 to either definition.
 Although the IGPA and the Board regulations adopted to implement it, protect groundwater quality, they do not prohibit the location of any type of facility in any class of groundwater area, including Class III special resource groundwater area.
 It would be inappropriate for the Board to effectively incorporate such a prohibition in the context of an identical-in-substance proceeding like this one, since such a prohibition would not be derived from some similar federal prohibition.
 Rather, the Board has added references in Board notes at Section 704.285(b) and at the definition of "State drinking water source assessment and protection program" in Section 704.286 that acknowledge the significance of the IGPA and associated rules to the protection of groundwater in Illinois.
-If the Agency feels that Class III or any other class of groundwater should be included as either a "groundwater protection area" or "other sensitive groundwater area" as used in the Class V injection well rules, it should submit a rulemaking proposal before the Board to that effect pursuant to Sections 27 and 28 of the Act.
+If the Agency concludes that Class III or any other class of groundwater should be included as either a "groundwater protection area" or "other sensitive groundwater area" as used in the Class V injection well rules, it should submit a rulemaking proposal to the Board pursuant to Sections 27 and 28 of the Act.

 The second and third sets of issues that the Board confronted in this proceeding also relate to the federal requirements that the State designate groundwater protection areas and other sensitive groundwater areas.
 Certain segments of the federal Class V injection well rules outline the federal requirements that the State follow in designating these areas.
-There are two groups of rules that do this.
+Two groups of rules accomplish this.

-One group of the "state-requirement" rules appears to outline the federal requirements imposed on the states for the purpose of informing the regulated community.
-An example includes 40 C.F.R.
+One group of the "state-requirement" rules outlines the federal requirements imposed on the states for the purpose of informing the regulated community.
+One such example is found at 40 C.F.R.
 144.87(b).
 The language of subsection (b) outlines what the states must do, then sets forth the applicability of certain requirements should the states fail to fulfill those obligations.
 It outlines the effects on the regulated community of a state's failure to fulfill its obligations.
-It is not possible at this time for the Board to determine that Illinois had fulfilled these requirements for state action.
+It is not possible at this time for the Board to determine that Illinois has fulfilled these requirements for state action.
 Accordingly, the impact of a failure to satisfy these requirements might have significant impact on what requirements apply to a facility in this State.
-In this instance, the Board kept the federal language, adding an explanatory Board note about the requirements imposing obligations only on the State.
+In this instance, the Board kept the federal language and added an explanatory Board note.